Facebook to allow paid political messages that aren’t ads

 SAN FRANCISCO (AP) — Facebook decided Friday to allow a type of paid political message that had sidestepped many of the social network’s rules governing political ads.

-Its policy change comes days after presidential candidate Michael Bloomberg exploited a loophole to run such humorous messages promoting his campaign on the accounts of popular Instagram personalities followed by millions of younger people.
+Its policy change comes days after presidential candidate Mike Bloomberg exploited a loophole to run such humorous messages promoting his campaign on the accounts of popular Instagram personalities followed by millions of younger people.

+Bloomberg’s use of the loophole and Facebook’s policy change in response underscore difficulties tech companies and regulators have in keeping up with the changing nature of paid political messages.
+It used to be clearer what’s an ad and what isn’t — and thus what’s subject to disclosures and other rules.
+With social media, a campaign can pay can pay celebrities and other influential users to spread a message on their behalf, without ever buying an ad and be subject to its rules.

 The change involves what Facebook calls “branded content” — sponsored items posted by ordinary users who are typically paid by companies or organizations.
 Advertisers pay the influential users directly to post about their brand.